Casey Means

-Casey Means (born Paula Casey Means; September 24, 1987) is an American medical doctor, entrepreneur, and author.
+Paula Casey Means (born September 24, 1987), known as Casey Means, is an American wellness influencer, author, and former physician.

 Means graduated from the Stanford University School of Medicine in 2014.
-She dropped out of her surgical residency and subsequently chose to practice functional medicine, a form of alternative medicine.
-Her medical license has been inactive since the beginning of 2024.
-She co-founded the health company Levels.
-Means co-authored Good Energy, a wellness book with her brother, Calley, in 2024.

-On May 7, 2025, President Donald Trump nominated Means as surgeon general, following the withdrawal of Janette Nesheiwat's nomination.
-She is considered one of the leaders of the Make America Healthy Again movement.
+She pursued an ENT surgical residency at Oregon Health and Science University but dropped out of the program in 2018.

+Although Means was educated as a physician, she does not have an active medical license.
+She previously operated a functional medicine practice in Portland.
+She is considered a leader of the Make America Healthy Again (MAHA) movement along with her brother, Calley Means, who is also her co-author and business partner.
+On May 7, 2025, President Donald Trump nominated her as surgeon general, following his withdrawal of his earlier nominee, Janette Nesheiwat.
+Trump withdrew Means's nomination in April 2026, replacing her with Nicole Saphier.

 Early life and education

-Paula Casey Means was born on September 24, 1987.
-In a podcast interview in 2023, Means stated that she was named after Paul the Apostle, but legally dropped Paula from her name after graduating from medical school.
-She is the first daughter of Grady and Gayle Means.
-Grady served as an assistant to vice president Nelson Rockefeller, worked on health and human welfare issues at the Department of Health, Education, and Welfare, and was a managing partner at PriceWaterhouseCoopers.
+Born Paula Casey Means on September 24, 1987, Means shared her full birth name in a podcast interview, stating that she was named after Paul the Apostle, but legally dropped her given name after graduating from medical school.
+She is the first daughter of Grady and Gayle Means; Grady served as an assistant to U.S. Vice President Nelson Rockefeller, worked on health and human welfare issues at the Department of Health, Education, and Welfare, and was a managing partner at PriceWaterhouseCoopers.
 Gayle died of pancreatic cancer during the COVID-19 pandemic, encouraging her children to resolve "broken health incentives" in the U.S.

 After graduating from the Madeira School in 2005, Means attended Stanford University, where she graduated with honors with a bachelor's degree in human biology in 2009.
-She then earned her Doctor of Medicine (M.D.) from the Stanford University School of Medicine in 2014 and was inducted into the Gold Humanism Honor Society.
+She then earned her Doctor of Medicine (M.D.) degree from the Stanford University School of Medicine in 2014 and was inducted into the Gold Humanism Honor Society.

 According to a statement by the medical school: "during her time at Stanford, Means demonstrated a strong commitment to comprehensive patient care, published peer-reviewed articles and held a leadership role in the Arbor Free Clinic, which provides care to underserved populations".

 After graduating from medical school, Means started a residency in the Department of Otolaryngology-Head and Neck Surgery of Oregon Health and Science University (OHSU) with the aim of becoming an ENT surgeon.
-Six months before the end of the five-year program, she dropped out of her surgical residency, due to stress and having become disillusioned with healthcare in the United States.
-During her studies, she supported research at New York University and OHSU.
+During her studies, she held various research positions (at the NIH, New York University, and OHSU).
+Six months before the end of the five-year program, she dropped out of her surgical residency, due to self-reported stress and her claim of having become disillusioned with the state of healthcare in the United States.

 Career

+Medical practice

+In January 2019, Means established Means Health, a functional medical practice and wellness consulting business, in Portland, Oregon.
+She was granted a medical license from the Oregon Medical Board in December 2018, but it has been inactive since 2024.

+Teaching appointments

+In 2022, Means served as a lecturer in courses on subjects relating to food and health at Stanford, teaching graduate and undergraduate students there.